ellen-dege/cookiecutter-simple-pypackage/README.md

 # Cookiecutter Simple Python Package

-This is a simple template for siple python packages
+This is a simple template for simple python packages

 ## Usage